nuoran7607-science/doscenes-challenge-TJNU-PRCV-track3/README.md

 ### Train from Scratch

-Training evaluates the model and automatically writes two files: submission.csv (with-language) and submission_baseline.csv (without-language) to calculate the Instruction Conditioning Gain ($\Delta$ADE).
+Training evaluates the model and automatically writes two files: submission.csv (with-language) and submission_baseline.csv (without-language) to calculate the Instruction Conditioning Gain.

 ```bash
 python train.py \